 Post Graduate Internships

 VSH offers one year internships for veterinarians to pursue post-graduate training to advance their skill set or prepare for residency application.
 The Veterinary Specialty Hospital of the Carolinas (VSH) is a multi-specialty referral practice and provides 24-hour emergency and critical care.
-The staff includes specialists in emergency/critical care, internal medicine, surgery, oncology (medical and radiation), cardiology, and radiology.
+The staff includes specialists in emergency/critical care, internal medicine, surgery, oncology (medical and radiation), neurology, dentistry, radiology, and nutrition.
 Access is also available on-site to ophthalmologists and clinical pathologists.

 VSH has three locations (Cary, North Raleigh, and Durham) with easy access to the Triangle, Triad area, and coast.
 All three locations are within 20-30 minutes of each other.
-VSH’s 24,000 sq ft hospital was built in Cary in 2004 and has modern diagnostic and therapeutic equipment (e.g. digital radiography suite, CT scanner, ultrasound, linear accelerator, and video endoscopes).
+VSH’s 24,000 sq ft hospital was built in Cary in 2004 and has modern diagnostic and therapeutic equipment (e.g. digital radiography suite, MRI, CT scanner, ultrasound, linear accelerator, and video endoscopes).
 Four surgery suites exist with equipment for soft tissue, orthopedic, laparoscopic, and arthroscopic procedures.
 In-house diagnostics include NOVA blood gas analyzer, CBC, chemistry, coagulation analyzers, ECG, pulse oximetry, capnography, and blood pressure monitors (direct and indirect).
 Antech laboratory and clinical pathologists located in our building provide additional clinical pathology services.
-MRI is available locally at the Animal Scan Imaging Center.
 Advanced therapeutics include oxygen therapy, transfusion medicine, and parenteral nutrition.
-The North Raleigh and Durham locations are approximately 7000 sq ft and include all the above diagnostics except for the CT and linear accelerator.
+The North Raleigh and Durham locations are approximately 7000 sq ft and include all the above diagnostics except for the MRI, CT and linear accelerator.

 Daily case rounds will provide the opportunity to learn from cases in the hospital.
 Weekly didactic rounds will be presented by various specialists and staff veterinarians.
 Didactic instruction includes morbidity/mortality rounds, journal club, and topic lectures.
 Interns will also participate in intern driven CVT rounds that are supervised by a senior clinician.
 Interns will participate in instruction of technicians and student externs and present one formal lecture during the year.